 Satisfactory Academic Progression Standards

-In order to gain employment and remain employed, all FWS students must maintain Satisfactory Academic Progress (SAP) and follow the Student Code of Conduct while in class and the work place.
+In order to gain employment and remain employed, all FWS students must maintain Satisfactory Academic Progress (SAP) and follow the Student Code of Conduct while in class and the workplace.
 SAP requires a cumulative GPA of a 2.0 and 67% completion rate.
 If a student is on Financial Aid WARNING OR TERMINATION, they are not eligible to work.

 Financial Aid Work Awards

 A student’s financial aid award package may include a Federal Work Study (FWS) award amount.
-For the 2015-2016 the federal program (FWS) pays 100 percent of the student’s wages.

 The work study amount is a dollar amount that a student MAY earn during the regular academic year.
 For the Federal Work Study program, the academic school year is from August 1 to May 30.
 There is no guarantee that a student will earn the amount of the work award.
 Students may work a maximum of 20 hours per week during the academic school year.
 The student employment contract specifies the amount a student can earn in work study.